Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 Regarding (1), the main difficulty is the lack of a fixed angle notion in GNPC spaces, reflecting their Finsler-like character.
 To overcome this, we introduce two distinct notions of angle which are tied to the branching and orthogonality of geodesics, respectively.
 These angles coincide in GCBA spaces but can differ in general GNPC spaces.
 This will be discussed in Section \ref{sec:key}.

-Regarding (2), the challenge is the asymmetry of the almost orthogonality of a GNPC strainer.
+Regarding (2), the challenge is the asymmetry of the almost orthogonality of a GNPC strainer, which is addressed by using a modified consecutive-approximation argument.
 An informal analogy is as follows.
 Let $f$ and $g$ be smooth maps from $\mathbb R^n$ to $\mathbb R^k$ ($n\ge k$), whose Jacobian matrices are

 where $\delta$ is a small positive number and $C$ is a uniformly bounded positive number.
 An Alexandrov/GCBA strainer map looks like $f$, whereas a GNPC strainer map looks like $g$.
 The first $k$ diagonal entries of $df$ being almost $1$ represents the almost extendability or almost nonbranching, while the other entries being almost $0$ correspond to the almost orthogonality.
 The lower triangular entries of $dg$ are responsible for the infinitesimal deviation of our GNPC metric from the standard Euclidean metric.
 In either case, however, if $\delta$ is small enough compared to $C$, the Jacobian matrices are regular and thus, after appropriate coordinate changes, $f$ and $g$ are locally projection maps.
 An analogous argument allows us to prove the fibration property of a GNPC strainer map.
 This will be discussed in Section \ref{sec:str}.